Diving into a deep pool: the benefits and challenges of global recruiting

-In my previous article, solutions architect Jonas Kröger shared insights into his life working for Platform.sh, a 100% remote and globally-distributed company.
+In a previous article, solutions architect Jonas Kröger shared insights into his life working for Platform.sh, a 100 % remote and globally-distributed company.
 During his hiring process at Platform.sh, Jonas interviewed with the company in Spain, signed the job offer in Germany, and began his onboarding while residing in Thailand.

 Platform.sh was willing to track Jonas across the globe because he offered a compelling skillset as a developer with top qualities in his field, as well as good communication and collaboration skills.